AidenBurgess/Uni-2021/ENGSCI 760/Assignments/3/Engsci 760 Assignment 4 Report.md

 Stages: Amount of change left

-States: Coins that are being used
+States: Number of coins used

 Actions: Add a coin of a remaining denomination